Files / Other

 Key Chapter Title List

-- European Integrated Air and Missile Defence: Slow Progress
+4. European Integrated Air and Missile Defense: Slow Progress

 The report's structure revolves around an in-depth analysis of five core capability areas.
-Chapter One focuses on the "Hardware Gaps," pointing out Europe's severe deficiencies in Intelligence, Surveillance, and Reconnaissance (ISR) platforms, space launch capabilities, and long-range conventional land-attack weapons, particularly the lack of ISR assets survivable in contested airspace and independent heavy space launch capabilities.
-Chapter Two explores the "Software Gap," revealing Europe's deep dependence on US suppliers in the field of military cloud computing (especially hyperscale cloud computing), as well as the challenges posed by a lack of interoperability standards, despite Europe's relative advantage in command and control software.
-Chapter Three assesses the slow progress of European integrated air and missile defence capabilities, noting the lack of sufficient systems and numbers to cover the full threat spectrum, particularly against hypersonic threats, and the continued primary reliance on the United States for terminal-phase missile defence.
+Chapter 1 focuses on hardware gaps, noting severe European shortfalls in intelligence, surveillance, and reconnaissance (ISR) platforms, space launch capabilities, and long-range conventional ground-attack weapons, particularly the lack of ISR assets survivable in contested airspace and independent heavy-lift space launch capabilities.
+Chapter 2 explores the software gap, revealing Europe's deep dependence on U.S. suppliers in the field of military cloud computing (especially hyperscale cloud computing), as well as challenges arising from a lack of interoperability standards, despite Europe's relative advantage in command and control software.

-The report intersperses several "Capability Profiles," which respectively provide in-depth analysis of the specific composition of Russia's military threat, the challenges Europe faces in personnel recruitment and retention, the logistical and infrastructure challenges of military mobility, the role of non-NATO suppliers, and the growing focus on supply chains and critical raw materials.
-The final conclusion section states that developing a clear roadmap for European defence is crucial.
-This requires sustained and sufficient funding, coordinated efforts, procurement reform, and political will to systematically address capability gaps, gradually building a more autonomous European defence capability while maintaining NATO unity.
+The report intersperses several capability profiles, each providing a detailed analysis of the specific composition of Russia's military threat, the recruitment and retention challenges facing Europe, the logistical and infrastructure challenges of military mobility, the role of non-NATO suppliers, and the focus on supply chains and critical raw materials.
+The concluding section emphasizes that developing a clear roadmap for European defense is crucial.
+This requires sustained and sufficient funding, coordinated efforts, procurement reform, and political will to systematically address capability gaps, gradually building a more autonomous European defense capability while maintaining NATO unity.